 Capital payment account

-What is a capital payment account?
+Who and what is a capital payment account for?

 1. Book an appointment: in the appointment with the customer advisor, you issue the order to open a capital payment account.